hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/202_stray_remarks_on_theosophy.md

 equally loathsome.

-This Indian grafting of American Spiritualism — with only a few Sanskrit words taking the place of spiritualistic jargon — Mahâtmâ missiles taking the place of ghostly raps and taps, and Mahatmic inspiration that of obsession by ghosts.
+This Indian grafting of American Spiritualism — with only a few Sanskrit words taking the place of spiritualistic jargon — Mahātmā missiles taking the place of ghostly raps and taps, and Mahatmic inspiration that of obsession by ghosts.